alexjalen/GPS-Clock/README.md

 # GPS-Clock
-Using an ESP-32, TinyRTC, 7 segment display, and a gps module: Make a clock that sets itself.
+Using an ESP-32, TinyRTC, 7 segment display, and a GPS module: Make a clock that sets itself.

 Note: This code is no-way the most efficient/graceful.
 This is a personal project.